gaara4896/BookFinderAndroid/design/Design1.md

 1. Doesn't know if he should fill in all field, or which field is required

 1. No problem in identifying bookstore that sold at cheapest price, but hope if can take range into consideration

+### Summary

+1. Not user friend design for login page

+1. Give more information to user when using search

+1. Opt for sort, as user might need to sort by range instead of price